 A Roho, or other high quality gel cushion is essential.
 The last thing you need on the playa is a pressure sore!

 Do yourself a favor and do NOT bring your hand cycle!
+If you don’t use it every day, all day at home.
 Honestly, it’s useless on the playa.
 After one day your shoulders will be so tired you won’t be able to move for the rest of the week.
 Also, you don’t want to expose that expensive equipment to the harsh alkaline dust.

 We have had the most success with the Invacare H frame, Ranger/Aero models.
 The mark 5 controllers have rollback and shut down features that keep your chair from burning up your $2,000 controller in playa conditions.

 What we like to do is run the high torque 4 brush motors.
 If you can find one, these work best.

 We like to replace the stock tires on the rims: install the common wheelbarrow tires,don’t fill them all the way, about 10-11 lbs, works well, they give fantastic ride and flotation with increased range, will fit and work like a “Dune Buggy”.
 With these tires, if you have access to a programer, the controller can be programed to reach a top speed of 6 miles an hour on the SP-torque 4 brush and 7 1/2 miles an hour on the Standard 4 brush.
 (Always remember that you are NOT allowed to go faster than 5mph!)